kamalrajp/tech-interview-handbook/algorithms/README.md

 - Input validation:
   - Always validate input first.
 Check for invalid/empty/negative/different type input.
 Never assume you are given the valid parameters.
 Alternatively, clarify with the interviewer whether you can assume valid input (usually yes), which can save you time from writing code that does input validation.
-- Can the input be preprocessed to reduce lookup time?
+- Is the function meant to be run multiple times?
+Can/should the input be preprocessed to reduce lookup time?
 - Are there any time/space complexity requirements/constraints?
 - Check corner cases:
   - Check for off-by-1 errors.